 Welcome to Clean Eating with Kids

 Hi there!
 I’m Carey.
-Writer and ‘everything elser’ here at Clean Eating with Kids!
-If I had
+Mom, Recipe Creator, Writer and ‘everything elser’ here at Clean Eating with Kids!

-Yup.
 This is us.
-Me and my Gorgeous, Funny, Real Food Eating, Newbie Farming Family of 6 (I think this picture sums us up rather nicely).
+Me and my Gorgeous, funny, Clean Eating, wannabe Farming Family of 6.

 Quick Catch Up on our Story so Far…

 My hubby and I met at school.
 Fast forward a few years and babies 1, 2, 3 and 4 joined us.
 Those years are a blur of wet toast (don’t even ask), sleepless nights, giggles, tears, nappies and general chaos.